 Snoring causes a person to make snorting and other noises in their sleep.
-Snoring is very common, with around 40% of us snoring.
+It's very common, with around 40% of us snoring.
 It isn’t usually a cause for concern, unless the sleep of a person or their partner is disturbed.

-However snoring can be a sign of a serious medical condition, such as obstructive sleep apnoea, which makes the snorer stop breathing for several seconds to up to two minutes.
+However, snoring can be a sign of a serious medical condition, such as obstructive sleep apnoea, which makes the snorer stop breathing for several seconds to up to 2 minutes.
 This results in decreased oxygen in the blood, which can lead to headaches and fatigue the following day.

 What causes snoring?